-If you buy alcohol (duty free or otherwise) at your departure airport, there's a chance that it will be confiscated if you're changing planes (transiting) in Europe or the USA.
+If you buy alcohol (duty free or otherwise) at your departure airport, there's a chance that it will be confiscated if you're changing planes (transiting) in Europe or the USA due to liquid restrictions on flights.
 They won't tell you this when you buy it!
+We advise you ask that any duty free items and corresponding receipts be placed in a sealed bag and that you leave it sealed until your final destination.